tailwindlabs/tailwindcss-playground/README.md

 4. Open `public/index.html` in your editor and start experimenting!

+## Play with it on CodeSandbox

+A CodeSandbox version of this playground [is one click away](https://codesandbox.io/s/github/tailwindcss/playground/tree/master)!

 ## Building for production

 Even though this isn't necessarily a starter kit for a proper project, we've included an example of setting up [cssnano](https://cssnano.co/) to optimize your CSS for production.